citrix/terraform-provider-citrix/docs/index.md

 page_title: "Citrix Provider"
 subcategory: ""
 description: |-
   Manage and deploy Citrix resources easily using the Citrix Terraform provider.
 The provider currently supports both Citrix Virtual Apps & Desktops(CVAD) and Citrix Desktop as a Service (DaaS) solutions.
 You can automate creation of site setup including host connections, machine catalogs and delivery groups etc for both CVAD and Citrix DaaS.
-You can deploy resources in Azure, AWS and GCP.
-You can also use Manual provisioning or RemotePC to add workloads.
+You can deploy resources in Citrix supported hypervisors and public clouds.
+Currently, we support deployments in Nutanix, VMware vSphere, XenServer, Microsoft Azure, AWS EC2 and Google Cloud Compute.
+Additionally, you can also use Manual provisioning or RemotePC to add workloads.
 The provider is developed and maintained by Citrix.
-Please note that this provider is still in tech preview.
+Please note that this provider is still in Tech Preview.
 ---

 # Citrix Provider

 Manage and deploy Citrix resources easily using the Citrix Terraform provider.
 The provider currently supports both Citrix Virtual Apps & Desktops(CVAD) and Citrix Desktop as a Service (DaaS) solutions.
 You can automate creation of site setup including host connections, machine catalogs and delivery groups etc for both CVAD and Citrix DaaS.
-You can deploy resources in Azure, AWS and GCP.
-You can also use Manual provisioning or RemotePC to add workloads.
+You can deploy resources in Citrix supported hypervisors and public clouds.
+Currently, we support deployments in Nutanix, VMware vSphere, XenServer, Microsoft Azure, AWS EC2 and Google Cloud Compute.
+Additionally, you can also use Manual provisioning or RemotePC to add workloads.
 The provider is developed and maintained by Citrix.
-Please note that this provider is still in **tech preview**.
+Please note that this provider is still in **Tech Preview**.

 ## Example Usage